sunplayground/Auto-bit-FB-Group/README.md

 this script will bit +50 each time, you can change this in the code

 # installation
-Just clone this repo and make sure that you have install fbchat module in python
+Just clone this repo and make sure that you have installed fbchat module in python

 if there's no fbchat installed, just simply install using pip install fbchat